Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Introduction

-Embodied task planning~\cite{huang2022inner, wu2023embodied} refers to the ability of an embodied agent to perceive and interpret environmental observations, and to reason over these perceptions to generate coherent, multi-step action plans.
-These plans are grounded in the agent’s interactions with the environment, enabling the agent to accomplish complex, long-horizon tasks that require sequential decision making, adaptation to dynamic conditions, and coordination between perception, reasoning, and action.
-In embodied task planning, this process typically involves decomposing a high-level intent into a sequence of intermediate sub-goals, which are further decomposed or executed through interactions with the environment.
-However, for sophisticated tasks, sub-goals are rarely independent, they exhibit intricate dependencies where early decisions heavily influence future feasibility.
+However, for sophisticated tasks, sub-goals are rarely independent; they exhibit intricate dependencies where early decisions heavily influence future feasibility.
 Consequently, an agent must perceive, adapt, and revise its strategy while maintaining a consistent reasoning chain over extended periods.
 Frameworks like ReAct~\cite{yao2023react} and Reflexion~\cite{shinn2023reflexion} interleave action and observation to incorporate environmental feedback into the generation loop.
 Although effective, these sequential, action-interleaved strategies face challenges in long-horizon settings as noted by ReCAP~\cite{zhangz2025recap}.
-The linearly growing interaction history leads to context drift~\cite{wu-etal-2025-natural-context}, where the limited context window causes models to lose track of high level goals, resulting in repetitive or disjointed actions.
+The continually growing interaction history leads to context drift~\cite{wu-etal-2025-natural-context}, where the limited context window causes models to lose track of high-level goals, resulting in repetitive or disjointed actions.
 To mitigate this, ReCAP introduced a hierarchical context tree (Figure~\ref{fig:decomposition} left) to maintain high-level goals, dynamically decompose sub-tasks generated by the agent into atomic actions and perform backtracking upon failure.
 While this memory design is effective for top-down task decomposition, tree structures struggle to efficiently represent parallel sub-tasks, as they enforce an artificial serialization of concurrent events.
 For instance, in Figure~\ref{fig:decomposition}, the ``Fill water'' task introduces delay (passive waiting).
-While actions such as ``Place bowl on a table'' could occur simultaneously, a tree cannot model this interleaving, as peer sub-tasks are structurally blocked until the current node is completed.
+While actions such as ``Place a bowl on a table'' could occur simultaneously, a tree structure cannot model these interleaved events, as peer sub-tasks are structurally blocked until the current node is completed.
 Furthermore, a malformed high-level sub-goal can propagate errors downward, resulting in unnecessary exploration steps.